 5.9.2.2.2 Service Specific Authorization Data Retrieval

-Figure 5.9.2.2.2-1 shows a scenario where the NF service consumer (e.g. NEF) sends a request to the UDM to receive the service specific authorization for the service parameters for an individual UE or a group of UEs (see also 3GPP TS 23.502 [3] figure 4.15.6.10-1 step 2).
+Figure 5.9.2.2.2-1 shows a scenario where the NF service consumer (e.g. NEF) sends a request to the UDM to receive the service specific authorization for the service parameters for an individual UE or a group of UEs (see also 3GPP TS 23.502 [3] figure 4.15.6.7a-1).
 The request contains the UE's identity (/{ueIdentity}), service type, and service parameters (ServiceSpecificAuthorizationInfo) associated with the UE's identity.
 The response from UDM may contain the authorization result (AuthorizationData).